5t111111/nilsteps/README.md

 Nilsteps is an OSC client sequecer for 16 steps / bar, only single track is available for the moment.
 You need OSC server compatible instruments to hear generated sound.

+__This is just a proof of concept as it does not care about the overhead.
+The specified BPM is not guaranteed at all.__

 ## Installation

 Add this line to your application's Gemfile: